bittner/pyclean/README.rst

 |checks-status| |tests-status| |scrutinizer| |codacy| |metabob| |python-support| |license|

 Worried about ``.pyc`` files and ``__pycache__`` directories?
 Fear not!
-Pyclean is here to help.
+PyClean is here to help.
 Finally the single-command clean up for Python bytecode files in your favorite directories.
 On any platform.

 |video|